Isael (footballer)

-Isael da Silva Barbosa (born 13 May 1988), most commonly known as Isael, is a BrazilIan professional midfielder who plays for Saudi Arabian club Al-Jabalain.
+Isael da Silva Barbosa (born 13 May 1988), most commonly known as Isael, is a BrazilIan professional footballer who plays as a midfielder for Noroeste.

 Career

 Early career

 Isael was born in São Paulo, Brazil.
 He is a Grêmio youth product.

 Krasnodar

 On 31 January 2013, Isael signed an 18-month contract with FC Krasnodar.
 On 19 May 2014, at the expiration of his contract, he left Krasnodar.

 Kairat

 On 23 June 2014, Isael signed a six-month contract with FC Kairat in the Kazakhstan Premier League.
 On 30 July 2015, he extended his stay at Kairat until December 2018.
 He left Kairat at the end of his contract.

 Ferencváros

 On 1 February 2019, Isael signed with Ferencvárosi TC.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.